openshift/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 # Writing a ClusterClass

-A ClusterClass becomes more useful and valuable when it can be used to create many Cluster of a similar shape.
-The goal of this document is to explain how ClusterClasses can be written in a way that they are flexible enough to be used in as many Clusters as possible by supporting variants of the same base Cluster shape.
+While a ClusterClass can be also used for a single Cluster, usually a ClusterClass is used across many clusters.
+Therefore a ClusterClass becomes more useful when it's flexible enough to support a wide range of use cases.
+The goal of this document is to explain how ClusterClasses can be written in general and how they can be written in a way that they are flexible enough to support many use cases.

 **Table of Contents**